ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

 2) Todoist

 Todoist is a flexible task manager that can work as an ADHD planner.
-I’ve tried a bunch of tools to get organized, but Todoist stands out for how fast it is to capture thoughts, structure routines, and stay on top of daily priorities.
-It’s not built specifically for ADHD, but it checks a lot of the boxes.
+I’ve tried a bunch of tools and Todoist stands out for how fast it is to capture thoughts, structure routines, and stay on top of daily priorities.

 Key features

-- Today & Upcoming Views: Helps you focus on what’s next without getting overwhelmed
+- Helps you focus on what’s next without getting overwhelmed

-- Recurring Tasks: Great for building daily routines and ADHD-friendly habits
+- Great for building daily routines and ADHD-friendly habits

-- Labels & Filters: Sort tasks by priority, energy level, or context
+- Sort tasks by priority, energy level, or context

 What I liked

-- I like how easy it is to dump thoughts into Todoist without overthinking where they go.
-The Inbox just catches everything.
+- It is easy to dump thoughts into Todoist without overthinking where they go.

-- The “Today” view is good - it gives me a clean list of what I need to do now, not everything I forgot to finish last week.
+- The “Today” view is good - it gives me a clean list of what I need to do now

 - Setting up recurring routines (like journaling or meds) was smooth.